Hedgerow Hairstreak - Satyrium saepium provo - Female Emerging

-#4 Female emerged then climbed to the top of the twig to inflate wings
+#4 Female emerged and climbed to the top to inflate wings

 Inflating Wings